ryanb/mustard/README.md

 [].must.be :empty? # calls the method to see if it's true record.must.be :valid?
 5.must.be :between?, 6, 7
-# raises Musts::Failure: expected 5 to be between 6 and 7
+# raises Mustard::Failure: expected 5 to be between 6 and 7

 -> { 5.bad_call }.must.raise_exception(NoMethodError)
 ```

-See [the source code](https://github.com/ryanb/musts/blob/master/lib/musts.rb#L26) for a complete list of matchers and their behavior.
+See [the source code](https://github.com/ryanb/mustard/blob/master/lib/mustard.rb#L26) for a complete list of matchers and their behavior.

 ### Adding Matchers